code4recovery/tsml-ui/README.md

 ## Advanced Customization

-See [src/settings.jsx](settings.jsx) for options that can be set by defining a `window.config` object.
+See [src/settings.js](settings.js) for options that can be set by defining a `window.config` object.
 You can customize many of the behaviors and all of the text strings that the app uses.
 Only include the values you wish to override.

 ### Set your timezone

-It uses `America\New_York` as the default.
-To change this, specify your tz in your config.
+`America/New_York` is the default.
+To set to a different timezone that can be done in the config.

     window.config = {
       timezone: 'America/Los_Angeles'
     };

-### Change the column heading “Region” to “City”
+### Change strings

     window.config = {
       strings: {
         en: {
           region: 'City',
-        },
-      },
-    };

-### Change “Newcomer” meeting type to “Beginner”

-    window.config = {
-      strings: {
-        en: {
           types: {
             BE: 'Beginner',
           },